7.3 Mobility & Restorative Care

 • Active ROM is performed by the resident; passive ROM is performed by the CNA when the resident cannot move the joint.

-• During ambulation, use a transfer/gait belt, walk slightly behind and to the weak side, and lower a falling resident to the floor.
+• During ambulation, apply a gait belt, walk slightly behind and to the weak side, and ease a falling resident to the floor.

 The Restorative Mindset

-Restorative care focuses on helping residents keep or regain the ability to do tasks themselves, such as walking, eating, dressing, or transferring.
+Restorative care (rehabilitative care) helps residents keep or regain the ability to do tasks themselves: walking, eating, dressing, grooming, or transferring.
 The goal is independence, not speed.
-Doing everything for a resident may be faster but causes deconditioning, weakness, and loss of dignity.
-Give the resident time, encouragement, and the safest level of assistance needed.
+Doing everything for a resident is faster but causes deconditioning, weakness, learned helplessness, and loss of dignity.
+Give the resident time, encouragement, and the least amount of assistance that is still safe.
+ADL retraining breaks a task into steps and rebuilds it: a resident relearning to dress may start by pushing one arm through a sleeve, then add steps as ability returns.
+Praise effort and progress, even small gains.

-Immobility causes serious complications the CNA helps prevent:
+Immobility causes serious complications the CNA actively helps prevent:

 ComplicationCNA prevention